- Overview

 The Flex Data Model Explained

-The data model that underpins Flex consists of 350+ database tables, but only a fraction of these are important for most report applications.
+The data model that underpins Flex consists of over 500 database tables, but only a fraction of these are important for most report applications.
 In this section, we'll discuss the basic structure of the database and a few key concepts needed to understand it.
 We assume that the reader understands SQL, but we will provide a few basic query templates for the most common situations.

-Modules
+Legacy Modules

-The Flex database is organized, much like the source code, as a series of modules.
+The Flex database is organized, much like the legacy source code, as a series of modules.
 Each table has a prefix that identifies the module.
 The table below lists each module, the table prefix, and a brief description

-Module | Table Prefix | Notes |
+| Module | Table Prefix | Notes |

-Core | rh_* | Includes tables related to security and user preferences. (rh is short for Roundhouse, the name of our proprietary application framework.) |
+| Core | rh_* | Includes tables related to security and user preferences. (rh is short for Roundhouse, the name of our proprietary application framework.) |

-Business Operations | st_biz_* | Includes base support for managed resources, business locations, corporate identity, currency, languages, bar code printers, sales tax, status, etc. |
+| Business Operations | st_biz_* | Includes base support for managed resources, business locations, corporate identity, currency, languages, bar code printers, sales tax, status, etc. |

-Contact Management | st_crm_* | These tables, when joined with managed resource tables from the Business Operations Module, model the contact database, including phone numbers, addresses, insurance information, etc. |
+| Contact Management | st_crm_* | These tables, when joined with managed resource tables from the Business Operations Module, model the contact database, including phone numbers, addresses, insurance information, etc. |

-Project Management | st_prj_* | Forms the basis for all data elements that utilize resources (the inventory and financials module build on this module).
+| Project Management | st_prj_* | Forms the basis for all data elements that utilize resources (the inventory and financials module build on this module).
 Also includes workflow, workflow history, email templates, expense worksheets, time sheets, etc. |

-Financial | st_fin_* | Includes all tables related to Quotes, Purchase Orders, Invoices, accounting system integration settings, etc. |
+| Financial | st_fin_* | Includes all tables related to Quotes, Purchase Orders, Invoices, accounting system integration settings, etc. |

-Inventory | st_ivt_* | Includes all tables related to inventory, serial numbers, pullsheets, maintenance records, and the warehouse scan process. |
+| Inventory | st_ivt_* | Includes all tables related to inventory, serial numbers, pullsheets, maintenance records, and the warehouse scan process. |

-Event Management | st_evt_* | These tables are related to multi session event management, attendance data collection, and event registration. |
+| Event Management | st_evt_* | These tables are related to multi session event management, attendance data collection, and event registration. |

-st_sys_connection_pool | This table is used to manage stale connections in our database connection pool. |
+| Connection Pool Management | st_sys_connection_pool | This table is used to manage stale connections in our database connection pool. |

-InnoDB | innodb_monitor | Special table used by MySQL for connection management. |
+| InnoDB | innodb_monitor | Special table used by MySQL for connection management. |

-ActiveMQ | ACTIVEMQ_* | These tables are used by the embedded Message Queue system for handling background tasks and other asynchronous processes. |
+| ActiveMQ | ACTIVEMQ_* | These tables are used by the embedded Message Queue system for handling background tasks and other asynchronous processes. |

 Keys and Normalization